Ultimate Guide to Creating a Successful Instagram Video Marketing Strategy

 Decide on a Goal

-Video marketing on Instagram is the same as all your other marketing campaigns in that it needs to start with a goal.
+Video marketing on Instagram is the same as all your other marketing campaigns because it needs to start with a goal.

 Now, your goal doesn’t have to be earth-shatteringly amazing.
 It could be that you’ve got a new product, or it could be that you want to make an announcement.

 However, these goals — as worthy as they are — are a bit vague.
-It’s important that you understand why you want to create your goal.
+You must understand why you want to create your plan.
 You want more engagement, but why?

-Once you’re super clear about the reason for your goal, you’ll be in a better place to measure the results.
+Once you’re clear about your goal, you’ll be in a better place to measure the results.

-Either way, it’s important that you have a clear goal in mind before you create your video.
+Either way, you must have a clear goal before creating your video.

 Make Us Emotional